 Unsurprisingly, pregnant women should not be treated with any form of body contouring, including non-invasive options.

 What to Expect During Body Contouring Procedures

-For non-surgical body contouring procedures, the patient is awake and therefore alert during the process.
+For non-surgical body contouring procedures, the patient is awake—and therefore alert—during the process.
 “CoolSculpting is very well tolerated,” Pang says.
 “You can expect to feel a gentle suction upon placement of the applicator and a gradual cooling sensation once activated.
 Some describe the initial cooling sensation as placing an ice cube on the skin that eventually goes numb after five minutes.
-Once the treatment is complete the area is massaged for a couple of minutes.
+Once the treatment is complete, the area is massaged for a few minutes.
 The massage can feel achy but dissipates quickly.”

-During surgical procedures, such as liposuction, the patient will be under anesthesia and should expect to deal with post-surgical downtime and care.
+During surgical procedures such as liposuction, the patient will be put under anesthesia and should expect to deal with post-surgical downtime and care.

 Before and After

 The patient’s abdomen is noticeably flatter, and the skin around both their abdomen and buttocks is tightened and more toned.